-When summer really hits Berlin (and yes, it happens, this year 5 times in three months), you start to search alternatives to cool yourself off.
+When summer really hits Berlin, you start to search for options to cool yourself off.
 And Berlin has no shortage of green areas, lakes and other places that can make you feel in the heart of nature and not in one of the biggest European cities.

-A very popular song on the German television, in 1951, made Wannsee Lido known in all Germany: “Pack up the swimwear, grab your little sister and get the heck out to the Wannsee.
-Yes, we’re cycling like the wind, through the Grunewald swiftly and then soon we’ll be at the Wannsee”.
+A very popular song on German television in 1951 made Wannsee Lido known in all of Germany: “Pack up the swimwear, grab your little sister, and get the heck out to the Wannsee.
+Yes, we’re cycling like the wind through the Grunewald swiftly and then soon we’ll be at the Wannsee”.

 Now, the Wannsee lido it’s the largest inland swimming area in Europe, with a water surface of 130.000 m2 and a wide beach with sand taken from the Baltic Sea.
-Comparing with other bathing options in or around Berlin, Wannsee is quite well-organised: you can find chairs, umbrellas and the typical German Strandkorb rentals, dress rooms, showers, many food options, a water slide, children’s playground, boat rental service and, on the eastern part of the beach, also a family-friendly no-clothes area (Freikörperkultur or FKK).
+Compared with other bathing options in or around Berlin, Wannsee is quite well-organized: you can find chairs, umbrellas, and the typical German Strandkorb rentals, dress rooms, showers, many food options, a water slide, children’s playground, boat rental service and, on the eastern part of the beach, also a family-friendly no-clothes area (Freikörperkultur or FKK).
 Yes, in case you didn’t know, Germans don’t have a problem with nudity.

-The lido and also the buildings around the lake are built in New-Objectivity style (Neue Sachlichkeit), a modern architectural style that emerged in Germany and in other German speaking countries in the 1920 – 1930, with simple and almost minimalistic exteriors, using steel framing, glazed concrete, bricks and glass.
+The lido and also the buildings around the lake are built in the New-Objectivity style (Neue Sachlichkeit), a modern architectural style that emerged in Germany and in other German-speaking countries in 1920 – 1930, with simple and almost minimalistic exteriors, using steel framing glazed concrete, bricks and glass.

 The beach is wide enough and up to 30.000 people can enjoy it, but even so, on weekends, it can get a little crowded.
 If you want to avoid the crowd, go early in the morning or in the afternoon, after 3 o’clock.